 FFA is an organization made up of state associations; those state associations are made up of local chapters.

 How is FFA funded?

 FFA programs are funded through sponsorships, fundraising and individual donations at the local, state and national levels.
-FFA Dues are $12 annually with the National FFA Organization receiving $7 per year, the Georgia FFA Association receiving $4 per year and the local chapter using $1 for participation in local, state and national activities.
+FFA Dues are $15 annually and pay for membership in the National FFA Organization, the Georgia FFA Association, and the local chapter.
+Local dues are used for participation in local, state and national activities.

 FFA meets as part of club rotation A and after school in room 904.